DesertCookie/GLFW-in-a-Nutshell/gitbook/contexts/context-basics.md

 ---
-description: What you need to know about GLFW contexts
+description: Basics you need to know about GLFW contexts
 ---

 # Context Basics